TinEye/tineyeservices_java/README.rst

 Java library for TinEye Services
 ================================

-**TineyeServices** is a Java library for the MatchEngine, MobileEngine, and MulticolorEngine APIs.
+**TinEyeServices** is a Java library for the MatchEngine, MobileEngine, and MulticolorEngine APIs.
 MatchEngine, MobileEngine and MulticolorEngine are general image matching engines that allow you to perform large scale image comparisons for a variety of tasks.